ibm-cloud-docs/vmwaresolutions/sddc/sd_orderinginstance.md

 The deployment of the instance starts automatically.
 You receive confirmation that the order is being processed and you can check the status of the deployment by viewing the instance details.

-When the instance is successfully deployed, the components that are described in [Cloud Foundation instance  components](../sddc/sd_cloudfoundationoverview.html#cloud-foundation-instance-components) are installed on your VMware virtual platform.
+When the instance is successfully deployed, the components that are described in [Technical specifications for Cloud Foundation instances](../sddc/sd_cloudfoundationoverview.html#technical-specifications-for-cloud-foundation-instances) are installed on your VMware virtual platform.
 The ESXi servers that you ordered are grouped as **SDDC-Cluster** by default.
 If you ordered additional services, the deployment of the services starts after your order is completed.

 When the instance is ready to use, the status of the instance is changed to **Ready to Use** and you receive a notification by email.